LMSC-NTappy/nanodescript/README.md

 it to me, so we can look at how to implement it.

 Existing ideas include:
-- Customisation of individual print instances using labels as modificators.
+- Customisation of individual print instances using labels as modifiers.
-- STL generation from the gds pattern directly (simplest case: vertical extrusion).
+- STL generation from the gds pattern directly (most simple case: vertical extrusion).
 - Support for text printing.
 - Dedicated interface finding routines etc.